organization profile

 About Us

 The organization's mission is to build sustainable rural communities through a keen focus on place, teachers, and philanthropy.
-RSC's mission is realized through four signature efforts: The Place Network, Rural Teacher Corps, Grants in Place, and Impact Philanthropy.
+RSC's mission is realized through its signature efforts: Grants in Place, the Regional Hub Network and Rural Teacher Corps.
+Additionally, RSC collaborates with other national organizations on two other signature efforts: GRAD Partnership for Student Success and the I Am A Rural Teacher project.

 Our Mission